The Ultimate Guide to Converting mg to mL: A Comprehensive Table and Explanation

 Q2: What if the density is given in kg/L?

 A2: If the density is given in kg/L, convert it to g/mL before applying the formula.
 Remember that 1 kg = 1000 g and 1 L = 1000 mL.
-Therefore, a density of 1 kg/L is equivalent to 1 g/mL.
+So, a density of 1 kg/L is equivalent to 1 g/mL.

 Q3: What about substances that are not liquids?